|Canada at Mexico 1986|

 -- As titled, all players were born or capped by Canada.

--- Landon Donovan's father was born in Canada, but he was born in the USA.
+-- Landon Donovan's father was born in Canada, but Landon was born in the USA.
 He is not Canadian.
+I don't think he should include in this blog.